Most pesto is made with basil, pine nuts, and parmesan. This one skips all three and is better for it.

 Instructions

-- Serve immediately or store in the refrigerator until ready to serve.
+- Taste and adjust salt as needed.
+Serve immediately or refrigerate in a sealed glass jar until ready to use.

 Wow, this looks delicious!
 Thank you for sharing this recipe.
 I LOVE, love, love pesto!
 I recently came across an organic sundried tomato basil pesto at Costco and I’m in love!
 I would highly recommend it.
 Pesto, whether the traditional type or the not-so-traditional tomato type, just makes everything better!